Xomega-Net/Xomega.Docs/docs/generators/presentation/spa/data-objects.md

 ## Generator outputs

-This generator creates TypeScript classes for XomegaJS-based data objects with all the data properties, child objects and service call methods defined, and adds the generated classes to the specified project, which is usually a dedicated project for the SPA client.
+This generator creates TypeScript classes for XomegaJS-based data objects with all the data properties, child objects, and service call methods defined, and adds the generated classes to the specified project, which is usually a dedicated project for the SPA client.

-For data objects that are decorated with a `customize="true"` attribute, it also creates a subclass of the generated object with a postfix *Customized* appended to the class name, if one does not exist yet.
-It can also nest the customized class under the generated data object in the project, if so configured.
+For data objects that are decorated with a `customize="true"` attribute, it also creates a subclass of the generated object with a postfix *Customized* appended to the class name if one does not exist yet.
+It can also nest the customized class under the generated data object in the project if so configured.

 ## Configuration

-The following sections describe configuration parameters used by the generator.
+The following sections describe the configuration parameters used by the generator.

 ### Generator parameters